halilb/react-native-photo-browser/README.md

 ### Known issues
 * The component doesn't perform well with big photo lists.
-* Sharing a remote photo is basically sharing it's screenshot currently, and this breaks the photo resolution.
-Converting the image to base64 is a solution but ImageStore didn't provide efficient API performance-wise.

 ### Roadmap
 * [ ] Improve performance for bigger collections